elisa-tech/wg-aerospace/Aerospace-Uses-Cases.md

 - start with emulation (is there a limitation in timing because of type of emulation?)
   - qemu can we count cycles to see if we can bound it?  maybe not realtime
 - Architecture of Test Environment:
-  - Sim/Emulator (Combo of Containers and QEMU)
+  - Sim/Emulator (Combo of containers and QEMU)
   - Here's the components involved and a sequence diagram of dataflow
   - (To view these diagrams, make sure your vscode has the Markdown Preview Mermaid Ext - `bierner.markdown-mermaid` or view on Github)